 7. Try the “rugelach by a brother” at Lee Lee’s Baked Goods, surprisingly some of the best gourmet rugelach you’ll find in all of NYC.
 He’s even been featured in the New York Times!

-8. Listen to live jazz at a popular Harlem club – popular picks include Minton’s Playhouse, Bill’s Place, and Paris Blues (hit up the nearby National Jazz Museum to learn all about the birthplace of bebop)
+8. Listen to live jazz at a popular Harlem club – popular picks include Minton’s Playhouse, Bill’s Place, and Paris Blues (hit up the nearby National Jazz Museum to learn all about the birthplace of bebop).
+There’s even Jazz crawls you can join (still on my New York City bucket list!)

 9. Visit a congregation in Harlem to worship with the church and listen to the gospel performance (a few picks – Abyssinian Baptist Church, Greater Refuge Temple, Canaan Baptist Church, and Bethel Gospel Assembly)